williamzhangNU/VAGEN/README.md

 - [ ] Merge to RAGEN for better package mangement
 - [ ] Address training stability issues
   - [ ] Lora Support
-  - [ ] Implement improved early stopping techniques
+  - [ ] Implement improved early stopping and gradient clip strategies
-  - [ ] Test alternative optimization strategies
+  - [ ] Reward normalization (see RAGEN)
 - [ ] Expand evaluation framework to more diverse visual environments
 - [ ] Scaling to larger models and applying TRICO to text-only tasks